In this section, we show how the channel estimates and data decisions are exploited to perform DOA estimation. To this end, we denote by

 in which J is the exchange matrix with 1's on its antidiagonal and 0's elsewhere.

-In the ESPRIT method, the eigenvectors associated with the L largest eigenvalues of
+In the ESPRIT method, the eigenvectors associated with the L largest eigenvalues of are arranged into a

 matrix